kiaram2249/sep11-freedom-project/prep/plan.md

 #### MVP

+**Background:**

-* [ ] We need to start on making the background for the game.
-So, Caron will make the different backgrounds that we need for each set.
+* [ ] We need to start planing how we want our game to look like.
+We need to designs how background for the game.
-  * [ ] We need to make the background for the introduction of the game, the background for the mini games that the players will play.
+   * Caron will be designing the background that we need.
+We should have a background for the intro of the game, and for the setting background for the mini/main game.
-  * [ ] This should be done around the February 17.
+   * The background design should be done during the mid-winter break on February 17,2025.

-* [ ] We will add crops.
-Starting with 1 or 2 first.
+**Crops/Farm:**

+* [ ] For the main game, Robert and Kiara will slowly start making the farm.
+The farm is where the user will grow their crops in order to make profit in the end of the game.
+   * [ ] We need to come to a decision if we want to set a limit of **vegtables** or **fruits**, that the user can crop.
+   * Maybe we can such a limit in only 3 items that they can pick. (ex: The user can pick either 1 fruit: 2 vegtables, 2 fruits: 1 vegtable, or only having one for all 3).
+   * [ ] Robert and Kiara should slowly start making this thoughout mid-winter break.
+I say we should have at least one crop/farm.
+(At least have 1 or 2 done)
     * [ ] Coding crop growth and adding crop value.

+**Marketplace:**

-* [ ] Adding a stand/marketplace at the side of the screen to sell the crops.
+ * [ ] If we all can, we need to start to make the stand/marketplace so that the user can sell their **fruits/vegtables**.

 #### Beyond MVP

-- [ ] Make multiple levels to the game.
+* [ ] Make multiple levels to the game.
-  - [ ] Make a Town, Forest, etc.
+* [ ] Make a Town, Forest, etc.
+* [ ] Make a mini story mode as the introduction.

 <!-- EXAMPLE